-The Ritz-Carlton Rewards Credit Card from Chase is an exclusive hotel rewards credit card with a $395 annual fee and an impressive slate of benefits for frequent travelers.
-It’s comparable to some of the most exclusive credit and charge cards on the planet, including the American Express Platinum Card, as well as high-end airline, hotel, and general travel rewards credit cards with high annual fees and generous benefits to match.
-It’s worth noting upfront that Ritz-Carlton is part of the Marriott hotel family, and the Ritz-Carlton Rewards program extends to the more than 3,000 hotels and resorts under the Marriott umbrella, so this card is more relevant and widely useful than the rarefied Ritz-Carlton name suggests.
+The Ritz-Carlton Rewards Credit Card from Chase is an exclusive hotel rewards credit card with a $450 annual fee and an impressive slate of benefits for frequent travelers.
+It’s comparable to some of the most exclusive cards on the planet, including the American Express Platinum Card, as well as high-end airline, hotel, and general travel rewards credit cards with high annual fees and generous benefits to match.
+It’s worth noting upfront that Ritz-Carlton is part of the Marriott hotel family, and the Ritz-Carlton Rewards program extends to the more than 6,000 hotels and resorts under the Marriott umbrella, so this card is more relevant and widely useful than the rarefied Ritz-Carlton name suggests.

 That said, the Ritz-Carlton Rewards Card is admittedly suitable for a relatively small group of people with the means and lifestyle to get the most out of it.
 If you’re a member of that group, or you aspire to be, you need to take a closer look at this card.

 When you spend at least $4,000 within 3 months of opening your account, you earn 2 free nights at any Tier 1-4 Ritz-Carlton property.
 Depending on the selected hotel, room type, season, and other factors, the value of this benefit can exceed $1,000.

 - Every $1 spent on purchases at a Ritz-Carlton or partner hotel (including Marriott, JW Marriott, and other members of the Marriott brand family) earns an unlimited 5 points

 - Every $1 spent on purchases made directly with airlines and car rental agencies (no third-party booking sites), as well as at restaurants earns an unlimited 2 points